Computer Crimes Attorney in Westchester County, New York

 Second-degree computer tampering happens when the offender commits computer tampering in such a way that puts individuals in danger (such as destruction of medical records) or that causes over $3,000 in damages.
 This is a class D felony, punishable by up to 7 years in prison.

 First-degree computer tampering occurs when the offender causes over $50,000 in damages.
 This is a class C felony, punishable by up to 15 years in prison.

 Computer-related crimes are many and varied.
 Here is a brief summary of the possible offenses:

-- Unlawful duplication of computer-related material– This is the duplication of materials containing medical histories with the intent to commit a crime.
-Second degree unlawful duplication is a class B misdemeanor.
-First degree unlawful duplication occurs when the offender takes $2,500 or more from the victim or uses the medical histories with an intent to commit a felony.
+Unlawful duplication of computer-related material– This is the duplication of materials containing medical histories with the intent to commit a crime.
+Second-degree unlawful duplication is a class B misdemeanor.
+First-degree unlawful duplication occurs when the offender takes $2,500 or more from the victim or uses the medical history with an intent to commit a felony.
 This is a class E felony, with a penalty of up to 4 years.

 If you are arrested for a computer-related crime, do not try to talk the officer out of arresting you.
 You’re far more likely to say something that will further incriminate you than you are to convince the police to let you go.
 This is not the time to defend yourself.

 After you’ve been arrested, it’s time to start working on your defense.
 You will need a good attorney.
 An experienced attorney can be the difference between being found guilty or not guilty.
 It can be the difference between the maximum sentence and the minimum sentence.
 Get a skilled attorney on your side.

 If you’ve been charged with a crime in New York and want to speak to a criminal defense attorney, contact Michael D. Litman to learn more about your options.